Overview

 Opportunities

-to interconnect small vertical axis wind turbines to the mains
+to interconnect small vertical axis or horizontal axis wind turbines

 See link to